ianneilsen/firstresponder/README.md

 # firstresponder
-Basic linux forensic commands - save time and use check script
+Basic linux commands to perform quick checks on servers